| PHOTO GALLERY

 |[Shown: Golden Acorn patch from Pfc Proctor's uniform]|

-Grover Belmont Proctor was born on January 7, 1918 in Rocky Mount, North Carolina.
+Grover Belmont Proctor was born on January 7, 1918 in Upper Town Creek Township (near Rocky Mount) in Edgecombe County, North Carolina.
 He married Edna Ruth Hooks of Apex, N.C., on July 11, 1943, and, at the time of his entry into the Army, he gave as his address P.O.
 Box 111, Apex, N.C.
 He was an employee of the railroad, and the Army listed his civilian occupation and reference number as "Clerk, General (1-05-010)" with the Seaboard Coastline Railroad.
 The report from his Army induction physical examination gives some description of him at this time.
 He is listed as a "white, married, U.S. citizen," with one dependent, 5'5" tall, 115 pounds, with gray eyes and black hair.
 It lists his complexion as "ruddy," his eyesight as 20/20 in both eyes, and he is described as having a "light frame" and "fair posture."

 He was registered with Selective Service at the Chatham City, N.C.
 Local Board No. 1.
 He was 26 years old when he was called up into the service, and his wife remembers putting him on the bus ("I've never been more proud of him than I was that day," she would say decades later) to Ft.
 Bragg, N.C., on April Fool's Day, 1944.
 His induction date is listed as April 3 at Ft.
 Bragg, though it is unclear how long his basic training lasted or where it was done.
 He attended Clerk School at Fort Riley, Kansas, for 10 weeks in the summer, where, according to a Veterans Administration form dated December 19, 1945, he was hospitalized with pneumonia in July.
 His military occupational specialty and number were "Rifleman (745)" and his military qualification was listed as "SS Rifle M-1."
+During his time before being shipped off to the European front, Proctor was assigned to "A" Company of the 140th Regiment, 35th Infantry Division.
 The highest rank he held was Pfc (Private, first class).

 Proctor left the States on December 12, 1944, and arrived in the ETO (European Theater of Operations) on December 20, where he would participate in the Ardennes (Battle of the Bulge) and Rhineland (Siegfried Line) campaigns.
 It is unclear exactly where he disembarked, but he joined with the 87th Division in northern France at about the time they were being relieved from the Saar Valley offensive.
 They had sustained very heavy casualties during that incursion, and in the last ten days of December they were brought back close to full operational strength.
 Williams (1958) noted that between December 20 and 26, the 87th Division was attached to the Seventh Army area, XV Corps "while reliefs were in progress" (p.
 363) and while a large number of replacement troops were assigned to them.